Grid Obstacle Representation of Graphs: Existential results

-\begin{cl} The representation $embd'(G)$ can be modified to another representation $embd''(G)$ where the number of vertical lines between two consecutive bend points is constant. \end{cl} So, in the representation $embd''(G)$, the total number of bend points is $O(b^3)$ and between two consecutive bend points, we have only one vertical grid line.
+So, in the representation $embd''(G)$, the total number of bend points is $O(b^3)$ and between two consecutive bend points, we have only one vertical grid line.
 Hence, there are $O(b^3)$ vertical grid lines between any two consecutive vertices.
 Therefore, $embd''(G)$ is of the size $b \times O(b^3n)$. \end{proof}